-"Lost Boy" is one of the most popular songs in this year's Canadian Music Challenge.
+"Lost Boy" was one of the most popular songs in the 2017 Canadian Music Challenge.
 One of the classes to sign up to perform it is the choir from none other than Ross Sheppard High, Ruth B's old school.

 The singer kindly agreed to pay a special visit to the class, and you can see the results above.
 Special thanks to Ruth B, and to music teacher Gerhard Kruschke, principal Rick Paulitsch, and to everyone in the Senior Choir at Ross Sheppard High School in Edmonton for making this video possible.

 Registration for the 2018 Canadian Music Class Challenge begins in the fall.
 Check out the 2018 song list here.